tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 <compare>
 <james {% include timecode %}>

 There was hope after Matthew's murder that the country would wake up, that the LGBT community in America would no longer have to fear for their lives.
 But before Matthew's murderers even entered a courtroom, people's hopes would be sadly dashed.
-Billy Jack Gaither, Sylacauga, Alabama, had less than 13,000 residents with seven churches when Billy Jack lived there.
-Only around 100 gay people lived there, but most weren't open.

 </james>
 <from></from>